colbylwilliams/az-bake/README.md

 #### `--gallery -r`

 Name or ID of a Azure Compute Gallery.
-You can configure the default using `az configure -d bake-gallery=<id>`.
+You can configure the default using `az configure --defaults bake-gallery=<id>`.

 #### `--sandbox -g -s`

 Name of the sandbox resource group.
-You can configure the default using `az configure -d bake-sandbox=<name>`.
+You can configure the default using `az configure --defaults bake-sandbox=<name>`.

 ### Optional Parameters